 What is it?

-Graduate students and mature part-time undergraduate students at the University of Toronto have told us that they are looking for more opportunities to work with mentors.
-As coincidence would have it, Hart House has a wealth of accomplished, engaged and generous alumni, friends and senior members with a wide variety of life experiences who would welcome the chance to develop mutually-rewarding one-on-one mentor-mentee relationships with graduate and mature students.
-We have put two and two together and developed the Hart House Mentorship Program “Pilot Project”.
-In the 2016-2017 academic year, this program will involve approximately twenty (20) matched pairs.
-In subsequent years, depending on the feedback received and lessons learned, we hope to scale up the initiative in order to provide meaningful mentorship opportunities to graduate and mature part-time undergraduate students in much greater numbers.
+Graduate students and mature part-time undergraduate students at the University of Toronto told us that they were looking for more opportunities to work with mentors.
+As coincidence would have it, Hart House has a wealth of accomplished, engaged and generous alumni, friends and senior members with a wide variety of life experiences who welcome the chance to develop mutually-rewarding one-on-one mentor-mentee relationships with graduate and mature students.
+We have put two and two together and developed the Hart House Mentorship Program.
+In the 2017-2018 academic year, this program will involve approximately forty (40) matched pairs.

 What Makes This Program Unique?

 Most mentorship programs tend to focus on providing only career-related advice and networking opportunities to participating mentees.
-However, in keeping with the spirit and tradition of Hart House – where broad, holistic and lifelong education has been our commitment to students for almost a century – the Hart House Mentorship Program “Pilot Project” will seek to match mentors and mentees on the basis of both their professional pursuits and ambitions AND their personal priorities, interests and passions.
+However, in keeping with the spirit and tradition of Hart House – where broad, holistic and lifelong education has been our commitment to students for almost a century – the Hart House Mentorship Program matches mentors and mentees on the basis of both their professional pursuits and ambitions AND their personal priorities, interests and passions.
+In many cases, mentees will be matched with mentors who have similar interests, but are in completely different career fields.
 Engaged in the arts?
 Committed fitness enthusiast?
 Advocate for social justice?
 This may be the mentorship program for you.

 Benefits of Being a Student Mentee

-If you are either a graduate student or a mature part-time undergraduate student at the University of Toronto, you are eligible to apply to the Hart House Mentorship Program “Pilot Project” for 2016-2017.
+If you are either a graduate student or a mature part-time undergraduate student at the University of Toronto, you are eligible to apply to the Hart House Mentorship Program for 2017-2018.

 There are many benefits to be gained through your participation.
 They include: